- Home

 Yes, spouse and unmarried children under 24 can apply for dependent visas.
 They receive the same residency rights as you.

-After 2 years of temporary residency, provided you have been in Chile for at least 12 months days total and have invested in the country for 18 consecutive months.
+After 2 years of temporary residency, provided you have been in Chile for at least 12 months total and have invested in the country for 18 consecutive months.
 Permanent residency processing takes approximately 18 months due to current backlogs.

 Investment performance doesn't affect visa validity.
 However, you may have issue renewing your visa, or applying for permanent residency, if your investment is not generating cash flows in Chile.
-Contact us for more details
+Contact us for more details.

 Do you want to go more in detail?